survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Making `Lanes` Responsible of `Notes`

-Currently our `Lane` model is simple.
+Currently, our `Lane` model is simple.
 We are just storing an array of objects.
 Each of the objects knows its *id* and *name*.
 We'll need something more.
 Each `Lane` needs to know which `Notes` belong to it.
 If a `Lane` contained an array of `Note` ids, it could then filter and display the `Notes` belonging to it.

 ### Setting Up `attachToLane`

 When we add a new `Note` to the system using `addNote`, we need to make sure it's associated to some `Lane`.
-This association can be modeled using a method such as `LaneActions.attachToLane({laneId: <id>})`.
+This association can be modeled using a method, such as `LaneActions.attachToLane({laneId: <id>})`.
 As a `Note` needs to exist before this association can be made, this method needs to trigger `waitFor`.

 `waitFor` tells the dispatcher that it should wait before going on.
-A line such as `this.waitFor(NoteStore);` at `LaneStore` would make the operation wait.
+A line, such as `this.waitFor(NoteStore);` at `LaneStore`, would make the operation wait.
 It will resume only after `NoteStore` has finished its work.
 Here's an example of how it would work:

 ```javascript
 NoteActions.create({task: 'New task'});